fj222wh/Order_System_L3/docs/reflection.md

 # Reflection L3
 ## Chapter 2 - Names
 I have tried to continue to be careful when giving the classes, variables and function names.
+The names are sometimes a bit longer, but still readable to give extra information to the context to make it more understandable.
+Names used within this specific field has been used to make it understandable for most people what's going on in the code.

 ## Chapter 3 - Functions

 ## Chapter 4 - Comments
 JSDoc has been used as the standard for this project together with the linter from LNU.
-I have tried to not make the comments unnecessary but I do feel like the comments are a bit too obvious sometimes but because of the JSDoc I have followed the lint and therefore sometimes added comments which perhaps could be considered unnecessary or overkill.
+I have tried to not make the comments unnecessary but I do feel like the comments are a bit too obvious sometimes but because of the JSDoc I have followed the lint and therefore sometimes added comments which perhaps could be considered unnecessary or overexplaining.

+Console.logs has been removed, trying to tidy up the code even tho lots of console.logs have been used during development.

 ## Chapter 5
 ## Chapter 6